Deployment on AWS

 Removing an Instance

-To remove (destroy) a Qrvey MultiPlatform Environment instance and all associated resources, follow these steps:
+To remove (destroy) a Qrvey MultiPlatform Environment instance and all associated resources:

-Warning: Once the resources are removed, all data and metadata associated with the instance will be permanently deleted and cannot be recovered.
+Warning: When the resources are removed, all data and metadata associated with the instance is permanently deleted.

 Configuration Variables

-This section describes the input variables available for AWS deployment using Terraform.
+This following input variables are available for AWS deployment using Terraform.
 Each variable can be customized to fit your deployment requirements.
-Refer to the table below for variable names, types, default values, and descriptions.

 | Variable Name | Type | Default Value | Description |